 130g cake flour

 10g earl grey tea leaves, crushed in a mortar into fine powder

 2 eggs, separated

-2 tbsp earl grey tea infused milk (or regular milk) - *recommended to increase to 3-4 tbsp
+*2 tbsp earl grey tea infused milk (or regular milk) (recommend increasing to 3 tbsp)

 Preheat oven to 170C.
 Lightly grease and line a 17X7X6cm cake pan with baking paper.